mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 An analysis on the role of playtesting and an emerging forms of playful playtesting follows.

 <!-- In this section, I recall data to describe some of the emerging playtesting behaviours of participants in relation to the introduced learning design. -->
-c

-#### 3. Examples: Funds of Knowledge / DoL repertoires and how they emerge in my research
+#### 3. Examples: Funds of Knowledge / DoL repertoires and how they emerge (in playtesting practices in particular)

 One of they key findings of the previous chapter is the diverse use of GDP concepts within processes which allowed participant to incorporate practices and interests from home life or other spaces.
 Most notably this is seen within the sections on divisions of labour and use of funds of knowledge and identity.
 Examples include: being the identification with graphical art and the development of specialism in Madiha's family, the general use of game playing knowledge, home pedagogies like paper based sketching and more professional knowledge brought by Dan.
 This blending of the use of GDP concepts, in-template affordence, supporting resources, with such knowledge and practices from other activity systems can be analysed using the concept of repertoires.
 Rogoff and Gutierrez's initial motivation in their exploration of repertoires was to challenge simplistic, overgeneralising approaches regarding learning styles especially if applied to non-dominant communities [@gutierrez_cultural_2003].
 The researchers highlight the value of identifying potential funds of knowledge framed as "linguistic and cultural-historical repertoires" that learners bring to learning environments [@gutierrez_cultural_2003, p.22].
 Other research by Gutierrez addresses the importance of participants movement between sites of activity and its impact on learning [@gutierrez_developing_2008; @gutierrez_learning_2019-1].